jfdg01/gym-tracker-v2/docs/design-doc.md

 | `SettingsScreen` | Export/Import data as JSON |

 **Workout Flow**: Start → Log Set → Rest Timer (countdown with notification) → Next Set → ... → Complete.
+**Swap Exercise Flow**: In an active workout, when user is presented with a list of the exercises in the day, they can swap them around by sliding them

 ## 3. Types